ambit/bms-support/docs/core-navigation-and-user-permissions.md

 ## Navigation Menu

-On the left side of your display is the navigation bar.
+On the left side of your display is the navigation menu.
 You can access the different sections of the current application by selecting an icon in this menu, which then opens up a submenu for the section you selected.

 ![Navigation Menu]({{ site.baseurl }}/img/core-navigation-menu.jpg)